What are the Symptoms of COVID-19?

 - Cough or sneeze into your elbow or sleeve

-- Practice physical distancing to minimize close contact with others by keeping 2 metres apart when outside of our homes
+- Practice physical distancing to minimize close contact with others by keeping 2 metres (six feet) apart when outside of our homes

 - Stay home except for essential errands like grocery shopping once a week